kvsg45/WebForum_CS515_Project3/README.md

 }

 ```
--The above mentioned fields must be given for creating any post.
+- The above mentioned fields must be given for creating any post.
--Any of the fields missing will give raise to ValueError.
+- Any of the fields missing will give raise to ValueError.
 If the user_key is incorrect or does not match with uder_id, it returns Invalid Credentials
--Instructions to test this Endpoint:
+- Instructions to test this Endpoint:
--Give the post details as below in postman:
+- Give the post details as below in postman:
 ```
 {
     "msg":"XXX", #message of the user